Thomas Gleadowe-Newcomen, 2nd Viscount Newcomen: Life

 Gleadowe-Newcomen was the son of Sir William Gleadowe-Newcomen, 1st Baronet, by Charlotte, only child and heiress of Charles Newcomen, of Carrickglass, County Longford, grandson of Sir Robert Newcomen, 6th Baronet, of Kenagh (see Newcomen Baronets).
 Charlotte had been created Baroness Newcomen in 1800 and Viscountess Newcomen in 1802, in honour of her husband as well as in recognition of the large estates she had inherited through her father.

 He was appointed High Sheriff of Longford for 1801.

 Gleadowe-Newcomen succeeded his father as a Knight of the Shire for County Longford in 1802, a seat he held until 1806.
 He succeeded his father as second Baronet and his mother as second Viscount Newcomen in 1817.
 However, as this was an Irish peerage, it did not entitle him to a seat in the House of Lords.

 Lord Newcomen died in January 1825, aged 48, when all his titles became extinct.
-He inherited Newcomen Bank (now used as a Rates office on Lord Edward Street in Dublin, next to City Hall) but after a banking failure which ruined his own family and many clients in the 1820s, he shot himself in his office.
+He inherited Newcomen Bank but after a banking failure which ruined his own family and many clients in the 1820s, he shot himself in his office.

 Descendants

 Newcomen never married, but had a long-term relationship with Harriet Holland, who bore him eight children.
-One of their daughters Theresa Newcomen (1809-1853) married firstly Captain Richard Howe Cockerell RN (1798-1839), a nephew of Sir Charles Cockerell, and had issue three daughters:
+One of their daughters Theresa Newcomen (1809–1853) married firstly Captain Richard Howe Cockerell RN (1798–1839), a nephew of Sir Charles Cockerell, and had issue three daughters: